brandonchinn178/templette/README.md

 wordsToLines = T.unlines .
 T.words
 {$end}

-`$eval` blocks are similar to `$code` blocks in that it also renders the Haskell expression, but it also interpolates the result of the expression below:
+`$eval` blocks are rendered as a Haskell-syntax code black (like `$code`), but it'll also interpolate the result of the expression below:

 {$eval}
-wordsToLines $
+wordsToLines .
+T.pack $
   "the quick brown fox "
     ++ "jumped over the lazy dog"
 {$end}